bhargav-yarlagadda/url-shortner-using-node-js-and-mongoDB/README.md

-#simple application back end  that mimics the functionality of tinyurl.com
+#simple node js application that mimics the functionality of tinyurl.com

 #usefull routes
 ## /url - use post method to post the url data into data base